abdulm0id/abdulm0id/README.md

-- 🔭 I’m currently working on Swift, ObjC, DataBase Modeling and flutter.
+- 🔭 I’m currently working on Swift, SwiftUI, DataBase Modeling and flutter.
 - ⚡ Currently Working with <a href="https://allstartech.net/">All Star Technology</a>

 ### 📫 Reach me at